ibleedicare/discord-music-server-manager/README.md

-# discord-music-server-manager
+# Discord Music Server Manager

-A Discord bot made to help artist manage their discord server
+A Discord bot made to help artist manage their discord server.